45 Clever Gifts for Backpackers

 One of the keys to happy feet when multi-day backpacking: camp shoes!
 Changing into a pair of sandals after a long day of hiking is such a treat, and letting feet air out and dry can help prevent blisters, too.
 The Z-Trail EV sandals from Xero shoes are a great choice—they are very lightweight while still having enough cushion and support to be comfortable walking around camp to do chores.

-See them on Zappos:
+See them on REI:

 Nocs Provisions Binoculars